pruje/libbash.sh/docs/libbash_gui.md

 - 0: OK
 - 1: Usage error
 - 2: Cancelled
-- 3: Choosed path does not exists or is not a directory
+- 3: Chosen path does not exists or is not a directory

 #### Example
 ```bash